-Trickle down economics is a term that actually originated with an American comedian who was criticising Hoover's government.
+Trickle down economics is a term that actually originated with an American comedian who was criticising Hoover's government in the early 30s.
 Over the decades since it was coined there have been fierce debates from both sides of the economic spectrum about its validity and effectiveness.

 What is trickle down economics?

 It is an economic theory that states exactly what its name suggests; that wealth trickles down from the wealthy at the top, to the benefit of society below.
 More accurately, that tax breaks for the wealthy and corporations will have a beneficial effect on everybody else, as those tax breaks will stimulate economic growth.

 Rich people will have more money, they will pump more into the economy through personal spending, and if they own businesses they will have more money to create both jobs and goods.
 They will pay more in wages, and the average Joe will have more money to spend because of it.
 This extra economic growth will eventually create enough revenue to cover the deficit left by the tax cuts.